Last Updated on

 - Second-hand stores and thrift shops: those are everywhere and always have a few bikes, check often because nice bikes are quick to go.
 You can also ask the clerks to contact you when they get some new items, again explain to them what you want to do, maybe you’ll get their sympathy.

-- Benefit Auctions: ask around if there are some going on, network with your community.
+- Benefit Auctions: ask around if there is some going on, network with your community.

 - Internet: when we talk about second-hand bikes it’s always better to have a look in person than to blindly buy online.
 That doesn’t mean you can’t find good deals.
-There are often local websites to check, or facebook buy/sell groups.
-Resort to eBay as your last chanche.
+There are often local websites to check or Facebook buy/sell groups.
+Resort to eBay as your last chance.

 What makes a bike a touring bike